 This gun trigger kit can handle up to 4000 PSI, so it can handle both gas and electric pressure washers.

-- Works with both gasoline & electric washer.
+- Works with both gas powered presure washers & electric washers.

 - Reasonable price, but the quality isn’t high.